OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ---
-title: Deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service | Microsoft Docs
+title: Deploy a single sign-on (SSO) Office Add-in to Microsoft Azure App Service | Microsoft Docs
 description: Learn how to deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service from Visual Studio Code. ms.date: 01/12/2020 ms.localizationpriority: medium
 ---

-# Deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service
+# Deploy a single sign-on (SSO) Office Add-in to Microsoft Azure App Service

-Office Add-ins that use SSO require a web service that supports running the REST APIs and server-side code in the project.
-You can't deploy to a static website.
+Office Add-ins that use SSO require server-side code.
+To support server-side code in deployment you need to use Azure App Service.
 Follow the steps in this article to deploy your Office Add-in to Azure App Service for staging or deployment.

 ## Prerequisites